 For those of you who have answered “yes” to the questions above, you may be ready to take on the paleo diet even though it’s not my favorite.
 It’s ok.
 My feelings aren’t hurt.
 You can skip the migraine elimination diet and keto and go straight to paleo if you wish.
 And, if you are in our Facebook group we would certainly support your efforts.
 We love when people try diet as a way of feeling better.
 Here are my suggested steps.

-5 Steps to the Paleo for Migraine Diet that Works
+5 Steps to the the Paleo Diet for Migraine Diet that Works

 - Educate yourself about the diet.
 There are many, many resources.